Heat-based circuits using quantum rectification

 \section{Conclusion}

-We have studied three different heat-based circuits: a series configuration of diodes, a parallel configuration of diodes, and a diode bridge rectifier.
-The series configuration of diodes was found to result in an effective diode with similar rectification factors as for a single diode.
-The parallel configuration of diodes was found to result in an effective diode with rectification factors similar to or larger than a single diode.
-Larger rectification factors was found for two qutrit diodes of different anharmonicities.
+We have studied three different heat-based circuits: a parallel configuration of diodes, a series configuration of diodes, and a diode bridge rectifier.
+The parallel configuration of diodes was found to result in an effective diode with modest rectification values smaller than those of a single diode.
+The series configuration of diodes was found to result in an effective diode with similar or larger rectification factors as compared to a single diode.
+Larger rectification factors were found for two qutrit diodes of different anharmonicities.
 Finally, it was found that a heat-based diode bridge rectifier can be constructed similar to the full wave bridge rectifier in electronics.
 One output harmonic oscillator reaches the temperature of the hot bath, and for large anharmonicities, the other output harmonic oscillator reaches the temperature of the cold bath.
 The cold output only got cold when decoherence was included, and the ideal decoherence rate $\gamma_\text{dec}/J$ was found to be $10^{-3}-10^{-2}$.
-This is within the capabilities of current quantum technology platforms such as superconducting circuits \cite{doi:10.1146/annurev-conmatphys-031119-050605}, and trapped ions \cite{Johanning_2009, HAFFNER2008155}.
+This is within the capabilities of current quantum technology platforms such as superconducting circuits \cite{doi:10.1146/annurev-conmatphys-031119-050605, Ronzani2018, PhysRevApplied.10.054062}, and trapped ions \cite{Johanning_2009,HAFFNER2008155}.
 In superconducting circuits, the circuits can be implemented using transmons for the qutrits and microwave resonators for the harmonic oscillators.
 The harmonic oscillator correlation functions can be forced to decay through a resistance coupled to the resonator \cite{Ronzani2018}.
 Additionally, tunable couplers allow for a time-dependent coupling \cite{PhysRevApplied.10.054062}.
 All system parameters can be chosen much smaller than the excitation frequency, validating the use of the local master equation.